 Students will complete two different practical experiences to fulfill the requirements for the CESC Concentration.
 One experience will consist of at least 100 documented hours of work with a community partner.
 The other experience will be at least 200 hours.
 When possible, experiences of longer duration are strongly encouraged.
 These may include internships, service-learning, community-based participatory research, and paid or volunteer community service.
 They may occur at any time in the calendar year: during the academic semester, interterm, spring break, or summer.
 They may be combined with Praxis, off-campus work-study, or other stipend programs.

 Students will complete at least one semester's worth of weekly reflection sessions, coordinated by the CCC.
 These sessions facilitate student learning from practical experiences, and should be taken concurrently with or immediately following one of the practical experiences.

 CCX 320 Capstone Seminar for the CESC Concentration

-The CCX 320 seminar provides a forum for a cohort of concentrators to develop projects that analyze, evaluate and synthesize their prior academic work and practical experiences for the CESC concentration.
-Students are provided with readings, discussions, mentoring and other support that they need to complete the capstone projects.
+The seminar provides a forum for a cohort of concentrators to develop projects that analyze, evaluate, and synthesize their prior academic work and practical experiences for the CESC Concentration.
+Students will be provided readings, discussions, mentoring, and other support they need to complete capstone projects.
 (4 credits)